leregdos/leregdos/README.md

 # Hello, my name is Sodgerel (Sonny) Mandakhnaran! 👋

-I'm passionate about learning new skills & languages, practising BJJ, and the intersecting arts with technology.
+I'm passionate about learning new skills & languages, practising BJJ, and intersecting arts with technology.
 I'm currently working as a Software Engineer II in Ulaanbaatar, Mongolia.

 ## 💻 Tech Stack